fabioz/Pydev/plugins/com.python.pydev.docs/homepage/index.rst

 .. _`the download page`: download.html#pydev-does-not-appear-after-install

-Release 7.5.0 (2020-01-06)
+Release 7.5.0 (2020-01-10)
 =============================

-* Fixed support for the Python 3.8 (which wasn't properly added to 7.4.0).
+* Fixed support for Python 3.8 (which wasn't properly added to 7.4.0).
+* Improved Cython support:

-* Using Cython to generate AST for Cython files (so, Cython needs to be available in the default interpreter).
+	* Cython itself is used to generate the AST for Cython files.
+	* Cython needs to be available in the default interpreter.
+	* Cython does not currently support generating the AST for files with errors, so, syntax errors must be fixed for the code-completion to work properly.

+* Debugger improvements (updated to pydevd 1.9.0).

+	* Improved stepping into coroutines
+	* Attach to process no longer needs to match the bitness of the target program with the interpreter.
+	* File with a relative path is searched in sys.path folders (i.e.: so, cython builds can find the source).

 Release 7.4.0 (2019-10-25)
 =============================